Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/selecting/introduction.rst

 In *Object Mode* the last (de)selected item is called the "Active Object" and is outlined in yellow (the others are orange).
-There is exactly one active object at any time (even when nothing is selected).
+There is at most one active object at any time.

 Many actions in Blender use the active object as a reference (for example linking operations).
-If you already have a selection and need to make a different object the active one, simply re-select it with :kbd:`Shift-RMB`.
+If you already have a selection and need to make a different object the active one, simply re-select it with :kbd:`Shift-LMB`.

 All other selected objects are just selected.
 You can select any number of objects.
 In order to change a property or to perform an operation on all selected objects (bones, and sequencer-strips)